Custom Event Notification Template¶

 - Level: error

-- Detected Value: 90.12345
+- Detection value: 90.12345

-- Monitor: Monitor001 (Alert Strategy: Team001)
+- Monitor: Monitor001 (Alert strategy: Team001)

 Special Scenario Variables¶

-User Access Metrics Detection¶
+User Access Metric Detection¶

 Template Variable | Type | Description |